 10:832:342 Long-Term Care Management (3)

-This course will introduce the administration, management techniques, and practices and provide a real-life experience from a seasoned Long-Term Care Administrator that will prepare students for a career in Long-Term Care Administration.
-Emphasis is placed on skilled nursing home care, assisted living, adult day care, home health care, hospice, and senior retirement communities.
+Administration, management techniques, and practices for those seeking a career in Long-Term Care Administration.
+Emphasis on skilled nursing home care, assisted living, adult day care, home health care, hospice, and senior retirement communities.

 10:832:345 Health Program Development (3)

 Planning for the promotion and improvement of the public's health through individual, group, institution, and community level interventions.

 Ensuring that public health actions are effective requires evaluating programs after their implementation.
 Focus on the framework, key concepts, and standards of effective evaluation.